wazuh/wazuh-documentation/source/upgrade-guide/upgrading-wazuh.rst

 Next steps
 ----------

 The Wazuh manager is now successfully upgraded.

-To check if your version of Elastic Stack is compatible with the new Wazuh version, check our :ref:`compatibility matrix <wazuh_kibana_compatibility_matrix>`.
+- To migrate from Open Distro for Elasticsearch 1.13 to the Wazuh indexer, see the :doc:`/migration-guide/wazuh-indexer` section.

 - To upgrade Elastic Stack, follow the instructions in the :ref:`Upgrading Elasticsearch, Kibana and Filebeat<upgrade_elasticsearch_filebeat_kibana>` section.

 - If you are going to keep the same version of Elastic Stack, unfold the next section and follow the instructions to replace the Wazuh Kibana plugin.
+To check if your version of Elastic Stack is compatible with the new Wazuh version, check our :ref:`compatibility matrix <wazuh_kibana_compatibility_matrix>`.

 Upgrade the Wazuh Kibana plugin
 -------------------------------